ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/28_Graph-DFS/README.md

 ## Separate [Strongly Connected Components](https://en.wikipedia.org/wiki/Strongly_connected_component)

-- In a directed graph, two vertexes are included in SCC if they have bi-directed edges.
+- In a directed graph, two vertices are included in SCC if they have bi-directed edges.
 - DAG is made by gathering edges connecting to each SCC.
-- **condensation**. group the vertexes of the original graph by SCC, and create a new graph containing SCCs as vertexes.
+- **condensation**. group the vertices of the original graph by SCC, and create a new graph containing SCCs as vertices.
 - Vertexes included in the same cycle belong to the same SCC.
 - For example, if a graph representing the city's road network of one-way roads is divided into two or more SCCs, it means that there are times when you cannot go from one point to another.
 - [Tarjan's SCC algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm)